 Focus on the whole child: Montessori teachers should focus on the whole child, taking into account their physical, emotional, and social development.
 This means developing personalized plans that cater to the unique strengths and challenges of each child.
 By considering the whole child, teachers can create a supportive environment that promotes growth and development.

-Keeping my teaching and planning organized always brought a sense of control and enabled to shift focus from curriculum goals and teaching agenda to one-on-one interactions with students on a more meaningful and deeper level.
+Keeping my teaching and planning organized always brought a sense of control and enabled me to shift focus from curriculum goals and teaching agenda to one-on-one interactions with students on a more meaningful and deeper level.

 That allowed me to be present with the children and stay on top of classroom organization.
-You can’t overestimate the power of having a functional system to plan your teaching process at home and in a school, childcare or family daycare.
+You can’t overestimate the power of having a functional system to plan your teaching process at home and in a school, childcare, or family daycare.

 So I designed an Editable Teacher Planner.

 I can’t imagine running a successful program without a detailed and thorough plan in place.
-I see a great advantage in having lists of all resources, ideas, schedules, yearly, weekly and daily plans organized in one place.
+I see a great advantage in having lists of all resources, ideas, schedules, yearly, weekly, and daily plans organized in one place.
 I was looking for something that was pleasant to work with and functional.
-The best part is that you can customize it to fit your needs – use powerpoint slides to add table columns and rows, change font style and color, add or change table content according to your preference.
+The best part is that you can customize it to fit your needs – use PowerPoint slides to add table columns and rows, change font style and color, and add or change table content according to your preference.

 The teacher planner is in PowerPoint – editable and customizable.
 The PDF version is also included for those who prefer to print and handwrite all information without having to change the content.

 Every December I am going to update calendars and add new styles, covers, planners and lists.
 You are going to receive a FREE notification every year to the updated version.
 This way I will help you to save on having to purchase a new planner each year.